astrogirlnim/Children_of_Singularity/_docs/phases/phase_2_mvp.md

 ## Completion Criteria (Enhanced)
 - Players can create accounts and authenticate securely
-- Players can join a shared zone, move, collect trash, trade, and upgrade
+- Players can navigate single-player zones, collect trash, and manage inventory
+- Players can join trading lobbies to exchange upgrades and debris with other players
+- Players can trade with NPCs for credits and purchase upgrades
 - All core systems are networked and persistent
 - Player data is stored securely in AWS RDS
 - Authentication tokens protect all sensitive operations